devismail2y/notashoppingnote-old/Semester3/Blockchain/BC2.md

 - Peer-to-peer network and open to anyone/low barier
 - Mining, open to anyone, but inevitable concentration of power often seen as undesirable
 - Updates to software, core developers trusted by community, have great power.

+Bitcoin;s key challenge
+- How to distribute consensus?
+- How to distribute scrooge coin?

+Distributed is slow because of consensus.

+Consensus protocols
+- How to create reliable decentralization?
+- Traditional motivation reliability in distributed system
+- Is very open to research.